CAPT-G/CAPT-G/README.md

 ### 4. Smart Contracts for Seamless Transactions
 Facilitating smooth transactions, my smart contract codes ensure reliability and security in both fiat and crypto dealings.

-## Python Django JavaScript Node.js
+## Python Django CSS HTML JavaScript Node.js React Native

 <!---
 CAPT-G/CAPT-G is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.